-- Raise the bed to waist level during the procedure. - Position the baby supine to facilitate air removal.
-It is easiest to lay the baby supine, using rolled towels or a blanket to slightly rotate the upper body in a side-lying position, with the arm of the affected side raised above the head. - Alternatively, elevate head of the bed to 30-40 degrees to facilitate fluid drainage, to decrease work of breathing, to localise air in the upper lobes, and push the abdominal organs downward away from diaphragm to localise in lower lobes. - Administer oxygen, sometimes need up to 100% to improve oxygenation and/or manually ventilate infant by Neopuff if infant deteriorates due to pneumothorax. - Get transilluminator, turn off nursery lights and examine baby with transilluminator to identify quickly the possibility of air leak. - Assist medical staff/CNS/NNP with emergency treatment, e.g. aspirating air using butterfly cannula.
+- Position the baby supine to facilitate air removal.
+It is easiest to lay the baby supine, using rolled towels or a blanket to slightly rotate the upper body in a side-lying position, with the arm of the affected side raised above the head. - Alternatively, elevate head of the bed to 30-40 degrees to facilitate fluid drainage, to decrease work of breathing, to localise air in the upper lobes, and push the abdominal organs downward away from diaphragm to localise in lower lobes. - Administer oxygen, sometimes need up to 100% to improve oxygenation and/or manually ventilate infant by Neopuff if infant deteriorates due to pneumothorax. - Obtain transilluminator, turn off nursery lights and examine baby with transilluminator to identify quickly the possibility of air leak. - Assist medical staff/CNS/NNP with emergency treatment, e.g. aspirating air using butterfly cannula.